-The SB of a.s.r. health supplementary consists of three members: C. van der Pol (chairman), J.P.M.
-Baeten and S. Barendregt.
 The SB has drawn up a profile for its size and composition, taking into account the nature of a.s.r. health supplementary's business, its activities and the desired expertise and background of the SB members.

 The composition of the SB is such that each supervisory director should have the skills to assess the main aspects of the overall policy and that the SB as a whole meets the profile thanks to a combination of the experience, expertise and independence of the individual supervisory directors.
 The SB is diverse in terms of the gender and professional background of its members.
 The diversity of its members ensures the complementary profile of the SB.